 - i.
 Notify the other party in writing immediately when an appeal is filed and implement appeal procedures equally for both parties; - ii.
-Ensure that the decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Equal Opportunity and Diversity Officer; - iii.
+Ensure that the decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the Investigator(s), or the Title IX Coordinator; - iii.
 Ensure that the decision-maker(s) for the appeal complies with the standards set forth in this policy; - iv.
-Give the non-appealing party an opportunity to submit a written statement in response to the appeal within 10 business days of receiving the appeal, which shall be transmitted within 2 business days to the Appeal decision-maker(s).
+Give the non-appealing party an opportunity to submit a written statement in response to the appeal within 10 days of receiving the appeal, which shall be transmitted within 2 business days to the Appeal decision-maker(s).

-3. Decision on Appeal
+Decision on Appeal

-Within 20 business days of receiving the appeal and the response, the Appeal decision-maker(s) shall issue a written decision describing the result of the appeal and the rationale for the result; and provide the written decision simultaneously to both parties.
+Within 20 days of receiving the appeal and the response, the Appeal decision-maker(s) shall issue a written decision describing the result of the appeal and the rationale for the result; and provide the written decision simultaneously to both parties.
 The Appeal decision-maker(s) may deny the appeal or, if the appeal ground(s) has or have been met, may return the case to the initial decision-maker(s) for reconsideration, or convene a new hearing.
 If a case is returned to the initial decision-maker(s), the Appeal decision-maker(s) shall identify which aspects merit further review.

-X. Remedies and Sanctions
+Remedies and Sanctions

-Remedies and Sanctions must be designed to restore or preserve equal access to the University's education program or activity which may include, but are not limited to:
+Remedies must be designed to restore or preserve equal access to Chapman University's education program or activity.